WestDRI/wgpages/content/python3/python-07-dictionaries.md

 print(person["name"], person["colour"])
 ```

-The benefit of this approach is that you can have many more attributes per person, that just `name` and
+The benefit of this approach is that you can have many more attributes per person than just `name` and
-`colour`, and this is very common way to organize structured and/or hierarchical data in Python.
-The downside
+`colour`, and this is a very common way to organize structured and/or hierarchical data in Python.
+The
-is that -- to search for by name -- you have to do it explicitly:
+downside is that -- to search for by name -- you have to do it explicitly:

 ```py
 for person in data: